ltonetwork/indexer/README.md

 Both operations, in case if anchor exists/created, return a chainpoint, given in a format introduced by [Chainpoint](https://chainpoint.org/).
 Merkle tree is not used here for anchoring, so we ommit some chainpoint properties.

-Verification is performed not on blockchain, but on anchors, uploaded from blockchain to database by a script.

 Example response:

     {